RoySegall/gizra.com/src/_posts/2018-02-01-Travis-speed.md

 ---

 Chances are that you already use Travis or another Cool CI to execute your tests, and everyone politely waits for CI checks before even thinking about merging, right?
-After a while, this discipline disappears and you click on the merge: it's a trivial change and you need it now.
-If this happens (often), it's the responsibility of those who worked on all those scripts that Travis crunches to make some changes.
-What are the trivial and not so trivial options to make the team always be willing to wait for the completion?
+More likely, waiting your turn becomes a pain and you click on the merge: it's a trivial change and you need it now.
+If this happens (often), then it's the responsibility of those who worked on all those scripts that Travis crunches to make some changes.
+There are some trivial and not so trivial options to make the team always be willing to wait for the completion.

 This blog post is for you if you have a project with Travis integration, and you'd like to maintain and optimize it, or just curious what's possible.
 Users of other CI tools, keep reading, many areas apply in your case too.

-Unlike other performance optimization areas, here doing before-after benchmarks are not so crucial, as Travis mostly collects the data, all you need to do is to make sure to do the math and [present the numbers proudly](https://github.com/Gizra/drupal-elm-starter/pull/171#issuecomment-334493419).
+Unlike other performance optimization areas, doing before-after benchmarks is not so crucial, as Travis mostly collects the data, you just have to make sure to do the math and [present the numbers proudly](https://github.com/Gizra/drupal-elm-starter/pull/171#issuecomment-334493419).

 ## Caching

-At start, if your `.travis.yml` lacks the `cache:` directive, you may start with the simplest form, that's about caching dependencies, for a Drupal-based projects, it's sane to think about cache all the modules and libraries that must be downloaded to build the project (it uses a buildsystem, doesn't it?).
+At start, if your `.travis.yml` lacks the `cache:` directive, you may start with the simplest form, that's about caching dependencies.
+For a Drupal-based project, it's sane to think about cache all the modules and libraries that must be downloaded to build the project (it uses a buildsystem, doesn't it?).
 So even a variant of:
 ```yml
 cache:
   directories: